carla-simulator/carla/Docs/tuto_G_openstreetmap.md

-# Generate reality-based maps with OpenStreetMap
+# Generate maps with OpenStreetMap

 OpenStreetMap is an open license map of the world developed by contributors.
 Sections of these map can be exported to an XML file.
 CARLA can convert this file to OpenDRIVE format and ingest it as any other OpenDRIVE map using the [OpenDRIVE Standalone Mode](#adv_opendrive.md).
 The process is quite straightforward.